rnzaws/ecs_poc/README.md

 ```

 #### Basic CloudFormation Deploy Error
-In this POC, new releases are done via [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
+In this POC, new releases are trigged, built and deployed via [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
 If your CloudFormation
 template contains errors or there are system problems, this rule will match.
 For information on the errors this rule attempts
 to match, see the [CloudFormation Common Errors](http://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/CommonErrors.html) documentation.

 TODO: How do we test this event?
+Does this match syntax errors?

 Currently, CodePipeline does not support notifications, so it is still possible for the deployment to fail without an event.
 To solve this problem, you can create a scheduled Lambda function to monitor your CodePipeline and CloudFormation stacks.